jayantmukundam/CoWIN-ChatBot/README.md

 # CoWIN-ChatBot
-A chatbot to book a slot for vaccine doses of COVID-19 using socket programming in python.
+A chatbot to demonstrate the slot booking procedure for vaccine doses of COVID-19 using socket programming in python.